OpenC3/docs.openc3.com/_docs_v5/6_meta/contributing.md

 ## Test Dependencies

-To run the test suite and build the gem you'll need to install OpenC3's dependencies.
-OpenC3 uses Bundler, so a quick run of the `bundle` command and you're all set!
+To run the test suite and build the gem you'll need to install COSMOS's dependencies.
+COSMOS uses Bundler, so a quick run of the `bundle` command and you're all set!

 ```bash